 Loren began his acting career at the age of 5 as the milk-mustached kid in many “Carnation Milk” commercials, and got his SAG card as a Pepsi/Slice Black Belt for their ad campaign.
 Although he continued to appear in numerous commercials and successfully dabbled in modeling, his energies eventually turned toward a career in film.
 Loren studied the Stanislavsky Meisner technique of acting “being it coming from the character’s point of view”, cold reading, scene study, characterization, emotional memory, inner monologue, personalization and substitution, and specifically acting for film and television.

-He received his first “break” a while ago while working out in a Los Angeles Karate school.
+He received his first big “break” while working out in a Los Angeles Karate school.
 Producer Roy Horan was canvassing the town in search of a replacement for Jean-Claude Van Damme and the lead actor in the film.
 For the film Horan was producing “No Retreat, No Surrender II, Raging Thunder” (Karate Tiger as its called in Europe) the lead called for a young man, over six feet tall who could act while also being a world-class martial artist.
-Because of his dashing-good looks, charm and high front kicks, Horan decided to give Loren an audition.
+Because of his dashing-good looks, charm, and excellent kicks and martial arts fighting skills, Horan decided to give Loren an audition.
 The role was for an All-American boy with a Bruce Lee/Rambo side.
 Loren beat out the more than 75 actors who auditioned and one week later he was signed to a 3 picture deal with Seasonal Films.
 Variety called Loren “the Blued eyed Blonde haired Bruce Lee”.
 Seasonal Films in Hong Kong had started the careers of Bruce Lee, Jackie Chan and Jean-Claude Van Damme.
 The film was released in 2500 theaters across the United States and launched Loren’s career as a movie star with a $2700 per screen average.

 He returned to the jungles of Thailand and spent four exciting months starring as the hard-nosed New York City cop, “Jake Donahue”, in Imperial Entertainment’s Martial Arts Cult Classic “King of the Kickboxers”.
-The result was an intense and compelling performance that has action-adventure experts agreeing that “King of the Kickboxers” contains some of the most brilliant martial arts fight scenes ever captured on film.
-Loren has often stated that working with 7 time World Karate Champion Billy Blanks (world-renowned TaeB0 creator) to film that particular one is an experience that he will cherish forever!
+The result was an intense and compelling performance that has action-adventure experts agreeing that “King of the Kickboxers, contains some of the most brilliant martial arts fight scenes ever captured on film”.
+Loren has often stated that working with 7 time World Karate Champion Billy Blanks (world-renowned TaeB0 creator) to film that particular end fight scene is an experience that he will cherish forever!

-Even after retirement, Loren is heavily into writing and producing.
-After shooting more than a month in Beirut, Lebanon on “Operation; Golden Phoenix”, he Co-Produced, and starred in “The Silent Force”.
-He also wrote the screenplay for, produced and starred in “Deadly Ransom” in 1997.
+Loren then began writing and producing films.
+After shooting more than a month in Beirut, Lebanon on “Operation; Golden Phoenix” with James Hong, he Co-Produced, and starred in “The Silent Force”.
+He also wrote the screenplay for, produced and starred in “Deadly Ransom” with Francesco Quinn and Brion James.

 In one of his later films, “Manhattan Chase”, Loren starred as a paroled ex-hitman trying to raise his only son, but soon after his release from prison his past catches up with him.
 He also starred in and worked as the 2nd unit director and fight choreographer on “Tiger Claws III” for Film One productions in Toronto, Canada.
-He`s also written at least two more feature films (“Never to Die”,”004″).

-While his film and acting career has taken a back seat to his equally busy personal life and spending quality time with his family for the past few years and taking care of his parents as a good son.
+While his film and acting career has taken a back seat to his equally busy personal life, spending quality time with his family for the past few years and taking care of his parents as a good son.
 His intention is still to create hard-hitting, thrilling and entertaining action movies for a diverse and sophisticated international audience.